Heavy Metals & Thyroid Dysfunction: The HTMA Connection

 Cigarette smoke, contaminated soil, industrial emissions, batteries, and fertilisers.

-Cadmium has a biological half-life of 10–30 years, allowing accumulation in thyroid tissue at concentrations higher than surrounding organs (11).
+Cadmium has a biological half-life of 10-30 years, allowing accumulation in thyroid tissue at concentrations higher than surrounding organs.
+Nordberg et al. documented this in the Handbook on the Toxicology of Metals (4th edition, Academic Press, 2015) (11).

 Key Thyroid Effects

-• Increased risk of Graves’ disease in smokers despite reduced antibody levels (14)
+Autoimmune risk Associated with altered immune regulation in smokers Increased risk of Graves’ disease despite reduced antibody levels (14)

 Why Standard Thyroid Testing Misses These Patterns

-This is where HTMA combined with comprehensive thyroid testing becomes clinically valuable.
+This is where HTMA combined with comprehensive thyroid testing — including free T4 (fT4), free T3 (fT3), reverse T3 (rT3), TPO antibodies, and thyroglobulin antibodies — becomes clinically valuable.

 Hair Tissue Mineral Analysis (HTMA): A Window Into Heavy Metal Exposure